 Unflattering letters of recommendation must resort to this.
 This is particularly true in Germany, where you simply are not allowed to use negative comments and traits in them, even if the employee stole half your money and hit everybody on the head.
 Of course this led to a whole dictionary of "when X is praised, Y is not good".
 "Punctual" of course is a classic, "always endeavoring" employees are the worst of the bunch (willing, but certainly not able in the least).
 Take that and a few code words for unacceptable behavior (mentioning the "working atmosphere" means the employee is a drunkard and/or a bully and/or a molester) and inexperienced bosses can really doom their former employees with what was meant to be praise.

-Obituaries had, and possibly still have, similar codes which look like faint praise, but are actually insults: "A tireless raconteur" meant the subject just would not shut up, "Affable and hospitable at every hour" meant permanently drunk, "An uncompromisingly direct ladies' man" meant frequent groper, and "Did not suffer fools gladly" meant a total shit, at least according to Stephen Fry.
+Obituaries had, and possibly still have, similar codes which look like faint praise, but are actually insults: "A tireless raconteur" meant the subject just would not shut up, "Affable and hospitable at every hour" meant permanently drunk, "Gave colorful accounts of his exploits" meant pathological liar, "An uncompromisingly direct ladies' man" meant frequent groper, and "Did not suffer fools gladly" meant a total shit, at least according to Stephen Fry.

 Employees are generally not allowed to criticize product.
 When asked for their opinion, those who feel guilty about bald-faced lying will simply say that the item is "popular."
 Refusing to personally vouch for the item, they push the responsibility on others.
 It's pretty much the worst thing they can get away with saying.